 There was a time not too long ago that many of us advocated to pack a power strip that always had a built-in surge protector.
 With so many devices to charge, especially with two or more people in a stateroom, that was the only solution.

 Since those days, power strips with surge protection are forbidden.
-Most cruise lines clearly state that if your stateroom attendant sees one of those in use in your room while you are away, it will be unplugged.
-Or you may be asked not to use it, period.
-It could be confiscated til the end of the cruise.
+Most cruise lines clearly state that if your stateroom attendant sees one of those in use in your room while you are away, the item could be confiscated til the end of the cruise.

 Again, this goes back to safety at sea.
 Fire is the number one disaster.
 New ships now have multiple electric sockets and USB ports.
 This eliminates your need to pack a multiple outlet power strip that has surge protection.